SichenPa221/SichenPa221.github.io/_pages/about.md

 </style>

 <p class="justified-text">
-I am currently pursuing a Master's degree at <strong>Paris-Saclay University</strong>, <strong>majoring in Control, Signal and Image Processing</strong>.
-This year, I enrolled in the ATSI master's program that collaborates with <strong>ENS Paris-Saclay</strong> and <strong>CentralSupélec</strong>.
+I am currently pursuing a Master's degree at <strong>CentraleSupélec-Paris-Saclay University</strong>, <strong>majoring in Control, Signal and Image Processing</strong>.
+This year, I enrolled in the ATSI master's program that collaborates with <strong>ENS Paris-Saclay</strong>, and <strong>IOGS ParisTech</strong>.
 This program is centered on advanced topics such as robot control, image processing, computer vision, and artificial intelligence.
 </p>

 <p class="justified-text">